transformationflow/transformationflow.github.io/docs/index.md

 [Dataform](https://dataform.co/) is a BigQuery-specific platform for transformation collaboration, using Javascript and SQLX (a templated SQL variant).

-[^1]: the various [INFORMATION_SCHEMA](https://cloud.google.com/bigquery/docs/information-schema-intro) views contain metadata about datasets, columns, tables, views and other assets
+[^1]: the various [INFORMATION_SCHEMA](https://cloud.google.com/bigquery/docs/information-schema-intro) views contain metadata about datasets, columns, tables, views and other assetss
-[^2]: in this context 'haystack-sized' is of course completely subjective, however in the data world I will spuriously define this as multi-gigabyte